paxdotdev/docs/src/status-sept-2022.md

 }
 ```

+The above approach will require embedding an async runtime into the engine.
+In the long run, this will require that the async runtime can be parameterized, or swapped out.
+One possible approach is via the `patch` mechanism used already inside `pax build`.

 #### Cross-platform++
 Further work remains to run Pax on more screens.
 To support a new platform (like Android,) a new `chassis` and `dev harness` must be built.
 Thus far, two `(chassis, dev harness)` pairs have been built:  see `pax-chassis-macos/` and `pax-chassis-web/`.